 – Today, dad came home and said that he brought pizza.

-Well, let’s analyze this last (I promise, the last one) example sentence.
-The modal verb “wollte” is at the end of the sentence as “weil” is this type of conjunction.
-Here, “Dass” does the same thing, moving “hat” to after “mitgebracht”.
+Well, let’s analyze this last (I promise, the last one!) example sentence.
+The modal verb “wollte” is at the end of the sentence, since “weil” is this type of conjunction.
+Here, “dass” does the same thing, moving “hat” after “mitgebracht”.

-So, I think that is enough to get the basic of German sentences.
+So, I think this is enough to get the basics of German sentences.
 Luckily, there are some really useful rules that help you to understand this rather complicated topic.
 Always keep practicing your vocabulary, keep in mind the rules and try to remember exceptions.
 As a consequence, German might get a lot easier than you might think.
-And if not, have a look on this book of Mark Twain with the title “The Awful German Language”.
+And if not, have a look at this book by Mark Twain with the title “The Awful German Language”.
 Here, you can find someone sharing your pain, so maybe it will hurt less.

 The Grammatical Cases in German